developingAlex/lakedisappointment/README.md

     * on MacOS:
         1. Check if its running with `brew services list`
         1. ensure the server is running by executing `brew services start mongod`
+1. If there are any lines in the source code that look like `process.env.MONGO_URI` for example, particularly the `process.env` part, then it means some environment variables have been deployed, and they won't have been pushed to github so you won't have a copy of them.
+You'll have to create a file in your backend /api folder called .env (and production.env if you're to be deploying online) and here is an example of what the contents would be for dev:
+    * `MONGO_URI = mongodb://localhost/yarra`

+        Where 'yarra' is the name your using for your mongo database

+        **Note**: in the below code, you'll see parts where I have storms instead (I should have changed that at the start as that was a prior project so just bear that in mind, if you're starting from scratch you can go with whatever)
+    * `JWT_SECRET = <whatever you like here, but secure>`
 1. `yarn dev`

 # App planning